Time perception hacks: why productive days feel wasted

 The reason is neurological: building focus requires your brain to allocate working memory to the task.
 When you switch tasks, that allocation resets.
 Your brain essentially starts timing from scratch.
 Two hours interrupted by ten context switches feels like six different short periods, not one long one.

-The antidote isn’t magical.
-It’s boring and well-known: batch similar tasks, protect focus blocks, and turn off notifications.
-But the payoff – in terms of subjective time experience – is dramatic.
+Here is where the model becomes immediately actionable: batch similar tasks, protect focus blocks, and turn off notifications.
+The payoff in terms of subjective time experience is dramatic.
 A two-hour uninterrupted work block will feel longer and more substantial than two hours fragmented into 20-minute segments, even though the clock time is identical.

 Uninterrupted focus is the single most direct way to make work feel less like work and more like meaningful engagement.